-Think about how the growth of your business the Coinjoin app and how it will support you with your future vision you have for yourself.
+Think about your business’s growth and how it will support you with the future vision you have for yourself.
 What do you see yourself doing?

-By doing this, you are ensuring that the vision you want for your business, is in alignment with the work you want to focus on personally.
+By doing this, you are ensuring that the vision you want for your business aligns with the work you want to focus on personally.

 With each service you offer, look at your ideal client and why they should choose you over your competitor.